 Good to know…….

-To book any of RockReef’s great adventures please visit the Website.
+To book any of the mentioned great adventures, please visit RockReef.

 Birthday Parties are definitely a hit at RockReef and they offer various packages to fit your budget with a Clip n Climb or Combo Party.
 Not only will the children have fun with all the activities but they will also end it with a hot or cold buffet with their friends upstairs.

-Check out the RockReef Facebook page as they often have great deals, news and competitions running.
+Check out the RockReef on Facebook as they often have great deals, news and competitions running.